 Registration In Absentia

-All students must be registered at the University in the semester they wish to graduate.
-Undergraduate students who have completed all degree requirements for graduation, but are not currently enrolled at the University of Texas at Austin must Register in Absentia.
-The application must be downloaded and returned to SZB 216 in person, by mail, email, or fax.
+All students must be registered at The University in the semester they wish to graduate.
+Undergraduate students who have completed all degree requirements for graduation, but are not currently enrolled at the University of Texas at Austin must read the financial responsibility statement and then register in abstentia.
+The application must be downloaded and returned to SZB 2.110 in person, by mail, email, or fax.

 UT Extension courses are not considered “in residence”.
 Students enrolled in self-paced UT Extension courses who are not enrolled in University of Texas at Austin courses must Register in Absentia.